simpletext-madics/2022/clef/en/task1.md

 **Output format:**

-Results should be provided in a TREC style tabulated format (.csv extention).
-The following named columns are required:
+Results should be provided in a TREC style tabulated format (with a ".csv" extention).
+The following columns are required (include these as the first line):

-1. run_id: Run ID starting with teamid, followed by task1_ and run_name
+1. run_id: Run ID starting with teamid, followed by "_task1_" and run_name
 2. manual: Whether the run is manual {0,1}
 3. topic_id: Topic ID
 4. query_id: Query ID used to retrieve the document (if one of the queries provided for the topic was used; 0 otherwise)